 You must consider family mediation as a possible option for resolving your separation.
 However, you are not required to use it.
 Each spouse has the choice to use mediation or not.

 However, for family mediation to take place, both ex-partners must agree.
 Their consent must be voluntary.

 In some cases, family mediation may not be the best option or even possible, such as in cases of domestic violence or for reasons of mental health.

 Free mediation hours depending on your situation

 If you have dependent children together and have to go to court because of a conflict with the other parent, you must attend a free information session on parenting and mediation.
-This session is required.
+This session is mandatory, except in certain circumstances.

-If you wish to resolve the conflict through mediation, you are entitled for five free hours of mediation if you desire.
-You must pay for any hours after the five free hours.
-If you have already used the free hours and a new dispute happens or your case changes, you are eligible for another two and a half free hours.
+If you wish to resolve the conflict through mediation, you are entitled to up to five free hours of mediation.
+You must pay for any session that goes beyond the five free hours.
+If you have already used the free hours and a new conflict arises or your case changes, you may be entitled to another two and a half free hours.

 If you do not have children together, or if your children are financially independent, you are entitled to three free hours of mediation.
 You must pay for any session that goes beyond the three free hours.